miner2046/Bonkcoin-core/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bonkcoind/bonkcoin-qt for Debian-based Linux systems.
-If you compile bonkcoind/bonkcoin-qt yourself, there are some useful files here.
+This directory contains files used to package friccoind/friccoin-qt for Debian-based Linux systems.
+If you compile friccoind/friccoin-qt yourself, there are some useful files here.

-## bonkcoin: URI support ##
+## friccoin: URI support ##

-bonkcoin-qt.desktop  (Gnome / Open Desktop)
+friccoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install bonkcoin-qt.desktop
+	sudo desktop-file-install friccoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bonkcoin-qt binary to `/usr/bin` and the `../../share/pixmaps/bonkcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your friccoin-qt binary to `/usr/bin` and the `../../share/pixmaps/friccoin128.png` to `/usr/share/pixmaps`

-bonkcoin-qt.protocol (KDE)
+friccoin-qt.protocol (KDE)